SeriousOldMan/Simulator-Controller/Docs/Updates.md

 Update is handled automatically, but you may want to check the possibilities of the new cloud based voice recognition.
 Details can be found in the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes).

-The assistant grammars has been modified with this release for the new voice recognition functionalities.
-Therefore, if you have modified or extended the grammar files of the race assistants, please check the original files and incorporate those changes into your own versions.
+The Assistant grammars has been modified with this release for the new voice recognition functionalities.
+Therefore, if you have modified or extended the grammar files of the Race Assistants, please check the original files and incorporate those changes into your own versions.
 A new placeholder variable "(Digit)" has been introduced for single-digit numbers.
 Use it whereever possible, it will increase recognition performance.
 The usage of "(Number)" for values between 0 and 100 is discouraged where not necessary.

 ***